cyper8/seamless/README.md

   /*
   * when called first time, this function has a callback as 2-nd argument
   * to be used for data uploading.
-It is wise to some user actions */ if (transmitter) {
+It is wise to bind it to some user actions */ if (transmitter) {
     this.addEventListener('click',function(e){